Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 We have used Material Design Icons from the community in the whole template.
 You may visit the site and check all the icons [here](https://materialdesignicons.com/).
 Users are free to use any icon library of their choice.

-We have created the `UserIcon` component in the `src/layouts/components/UserIcon.tsx` file, sole purpose of this component is to enable users to override icons used in the template and use any icon library of their choice.
+We have created the `UserIcon` component in the `src/layouts/components/UserIcon.tsx` file, sole purpose of this component is to enable users to override icons used in the menu & search and use any icon library of their choice.
 It is used in the `src/@core` folder in the vertical menu, horizontal menu and search.

 ::: warning
 Do not use this component in any of your pages.
-You should directly import icons from your icon library and use them.
+You should import icons from your icon library and use them directly.
 This component should only be used to override menu and search icons and their styling.
 :::

 ::: danger Heads Up!